 - Family member

-- Type of task (medical, school, household, etc.)
+- Type of task (professional, medical, school, household, etc.)

 Those of you who are trying to balance the logistics of part-time telecommuting in a full-time job may find this Part-Time Telecommuter's Checklist helpful, when packing up at the office for a work-at-home day.